atamaami/Favorite/README.md

-# My Favorite Activity: Board Games
+# My Favorite Activity: *Board Games*

 I love playing board games, especially with family and friends.
-Board games are tabletop games that typically use pieces.
-There's a wide variety of games to play, and each creates memories filled with fun, exciting, and hilarious experiences.
+There's a wide variety of games to play, and each creates memories filled with fun, exciting, and hilarious experiences. (elborate on summary)

 ![alt text](uno-cover.jpg)

-### 3 Reasons Why I Love Board Games
+### 3 Reasons Why I Love *Board Games*
 - Board games are **fun** because they are entertaining and engaging.
 - Board games are **bonding** because they create a shared memory or experience, and are a form of spending quality time together.
 - Board games are **competitive** because they require using skill and strategy to become the winner.

-### My Top 5 Favorite Board Games
+### My Top 5 Favorite *Board Games*
 1. Uno
 2. Spoons
 3. Rummikub